brettski/brettski/README.md

 ## Hi there 👋

 - 🔭  I’m currently working on [THAT.us](https://that.us) supporting the geek communities around the globe.
-Check out our platform it's [open source](https://github.com/thatconference).
+Check out our platform; it's [open source](https://github.com/thatconference).
-- 🌱  I'm learning Python and enjoying the language.
-I'm looking for some idiomatic ways to handle Rust errors.
+- 🌱  I'm looking for some idiomatic ways to handle Rust errors as I experiment with the language.
 - 🚀  I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
 Did I mention it runs on an RPi, too?! 👾
 - 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi.
 - 💬  Ask me about... whatever